-- 5.5 As in the 2012/13 dataset two flags have been included in the published dataset identifying: - Stations with more than 10,000 entries and exits a year where entries and exits have increased or decreased by more than 10%; and - Stations with less than 10,000 entries and exits a year where entries and exits have increased or decreased by more than 25%. - 5.6 These flags have been used to identify stations where further investigation should be carried out to ensure, where possible, the reported changes reflect reality.
+5.5 As in the 2013/14 dataset two flags have been included in the published dataset identifying:

+- Stations with more than 10,000 entries and exits a year where entries and exits have increased or decreased by more than 10%; and - Stations with less than 10,000 entries and exits a year where entries and exits have increased or decreased by more than 25%. - 5.6 These flags have been used to identify stations where further investigation should be carried out to ensure, where possible, the reported changes reflect reality.
 The limits set are demanding (10% of 10,000, for example could represent just two extra season ticket holders per year) and investigations have been focussed on the most significant changes but where obvious explanations for less significant changes are available these have been included in the Station Usage dataset.
-In total 595 stations were captured by one of the two flags. - 5.7 Whilst reasons for large changes at some stations are specific to that station, in many instances there are groups of stations where there is a common cause for the changes seen.
-In Table 5.3 we have grouped reasons for large changes into a number of clusters, with the number of stations in each category.
-The largest cause of change is the use of improved PTE infills.
-These have mainly affected Merseyside, Strathclyde and South Yorkshire.
-Growth on London Overground is also a significant cause of change and follows the trend seen in 2012/13.
-Overall, the reasons below account for 63% of the large change stations.
+In total 515 stations were captured by one of the two flags.

+5.7 Whilst reasons for large changes at some stations are specific to that station, in many instances there are groups of stations where there is a common cause for the changes seen.
+In 2014/15 we have identified a number of reasons that affect multiple stations.
+These are shown in Table 5.3.
+The largest causes of change are due to timetable changes, engineering work and the change in the Oyster PAYG methodology.